henrikstengaard/hst-imager/src/Hst.Imager.ConsoleApp/usage.md

 ## Display information about a physical drive or image file

 Displays information about a physical drive or image file by reading Master Boot Record and Rigid Disk Block and displays a table with partition tables present.
-Requires administrator privileges.
+Physical drives requires administrator privileges.

 Example of display information about a Windows physical drive:
 ```